AequilibraE/qaequilibrae/docs/source/menus_in_detail/pathscomputation.rst

 On the matrix display screen, one can control how many decimal places are shown and whether decimal separators are shown.
-One can also browse through all the skims in this file by selecting the skim of choice in the drop down menu in the bottom left of the screen.
+One can also browse through all the skims in this file by selecting the skim of choice in the drop-down menu in the bottom left of the screen.

 .. image:: ../images/viewing_matrix.png